Helba Huara: Career abroad

 In March 1940, Huara and More fled France and arrived in New York City.
-During World War II, Nin set More up with a printing press in the United States, but the business failed due to his mismanagement.
+During World War II, Nin set More up with a printing press in the United States.
+Still, the business failed due to his mismanagement.
 Huara ran a dance studio in New York, where she taught students like the musicologist Rosa Alarco.
 At the end of the war, the couple returned to Paris, where Huara remained a fixture among the avant-garde circles, before having to withdraw from activities due to illness and loss of her sight.

 Death and legacy

 Huara died in Paris in 1986.
-Huara was the central character in a trilogy of novels by Carlos Calderón Fajardo, La noche humana which focus on the Peruvian expatriate community of Paris who were political leftists.
+Huara was the central character in a trilogy of novels by Carlos Calderón Fajardo, La noche humana which focuses on the Peruvian expatriate community of Paris who were political leftists.
 In 2017, Revista Vuelapluma (volume 10), a journal from the Universidad de Ciencias y Humanidades of Los Olivos published a chronicle of Huara's life by the journalist Pablo Paredes.